ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 Objects that refer to a file which is externally stored from the vCon MUST have the parameters: url, content_hash.
 These parameters are defined in the following subsections.
+The values and format of the hashes are defined in [](#json-notation) type: ContentHash.
 The use of [SHA-512] hash for ensuring that the externally referenced data or file has not been modified, is defined in this document.
 Other methods of ensuring integrity may be added in the future.
-The following subsections define how the specific algorithm used and how that content hash information is included in a vCon so that the content can be verified.

 ### url